Agencies Responsible for regulating drones in the Republic of China (Taiwan)

 - Highways, expressways, railways, mass transit systems, buildings, and other obstacles should be kept at a distance of 30 meters.

-- Drone flights are permitted only within a visual line of sight.
+- Drone flights are permitted only within a visual line of sight (300 meters).

 - Without prior authorization, drone flights are limited to daylight hours, i.e., between sunrise and sunset.

-- The copter’s distance from the pilot must not exceed 900 meters.
+- The copter’s distance from the pilot must not exceed 900 meters (with an observer).

 - One hundred sixty kilometers per hour is the top speed.